 That's the type of dedication and perseverance it takes to create something that will live beyond you and touch people's souls.

-430 takes...

 How to Crush the Haters

 Every single day of high school was a war zone.

 I was a punk rock kid living in a small, country town populated by hicks and rednecks.